Starting a Business

 3 Benefits Of Third Party Registered Agents

-Who Can Be A Registered Agent?
+Who Can Be A Third Party Registered Agent?

 Some entrepreneurs choose to act as their own RA, while others turn to a third party service for assistance.
 When is it a good idea to work alongside a third party registered agent, and why do you need this service?
 Let’s take a look at the benefits that come with appointing a third party RA for your business.

-1. Third Party RAs Are Physically Available
+1. Third Party Registered Agents Are Physically Available

-2. Registered Agents Are Organized
+2. Third Party Registered Agents Are Organized

 A startup receives a lot of paperwork in its early days in business.
 Some of these documents include time-sensitive items like annual report notices while others may just be junk mail.